aezarebski/epi-sim/README.md

 `birthDeathSamplingOccurrenceObservedEvents`.
 In the case of a catastrophe event where multiple individuals may be removed, they are represented as a colon separated list of identifiers in the `primaryPerson` field.

-## Development

-The desired workflow is to keep a `dev` branch for development with `master` reserved for code that could be used by others.
-At the time of writing this is not the case but will hopefully be so soon.
-Prior to moving material from `dev` into `master` we will try to use a `release` branch.